Housing for older people

 Housingcare.org has a searchable directory of sheltered housing (and other types) providers.

-Hanover Housing Association has affordable rental properties for the over 55s.
+Hanover Housing Association has affordable rental properties for older people.

 You will find that many high street estate agents will also advertise supported and sheltered accommodation.